Celebrate the sober lifestyle with sophisticated non-alcoholic mocktails, drinks and brews at these Toronto bars and restaurants.

 Bellwoods Brewery

-The craft suds pour freely at this local brewery's Ossington Brewpub in trendy Ossington Village.
-Here, the sober curious can partake in the crisp delight of a fresh draft beer this Dry January and beyond.
+The craft suds pour freely at this local brewery’s Ossington Brewpub in trendy Ossington Village.
+Here, the sober curious can partake in the crisp delight of a fresh draft beer for a Dry January and beyond.

 Visit the cozy, loft-like pub to sample the citrusy and refreshing zero-alcohol Stay Classy IPA on tap.
-Or go for bottles of two other no-buzz IPAs, the Cascade, or the Citra, Mosaic and Simcoe—both offering clean, hop-forward experiences.
+Or sample the no-buzz version of their popular Jelly King dry-hopped sour in regular, tropical fruit or berry iterations.

 Famous Last Words